 - the regular information collected by the supervisory college and any notifications that should be made to it (from both supervisors and the group).
 The supervisory college should agree the frequency at which information is provided.
 This should be coordinated in a way so as to avoid duplicative requests and to reduce the burden on a group.
-The supervisory college should have an overview of an insurance group's strategic plans; - procedures for dealing with emergencies (including breaches of solvency positions or the crystallising of risk); and - procedures for facilitating crisis management. - 25.8 The designated group-wide supervisor establishes the key tasks of the supervisory college and other coordination mechanisms.
-Other involved supervisors undertake the functions of the Supervisory college as agreed. - A supervisory college is generally established for the fundamental purpose of facilitating the effectiveness of supervision of entities which belong to a group; both facilitating supervision of the group as a whole on a group-wide basis and improving the supervision of the legal entities within the group.
+The supervisory college should have an overview of an insurance group's strategic plans; - procedures for dealing with emergencies (including breaches of solvency positions or the crystallising of risk); and - procedures for facilitating crisis management.

+25.8 The designated group-wide supervisor establishes the key tasks of the supervisory college and other coordination mechanisms.
+Other involved supervisors undertake the functions of the Supervisory college as agreed.

+25.8.1 A supervisory college is generally established for the fundamental purpose of facilitating the effectiveness of supervision of entities which belong to a group; both facilitating supervision of the group as a whole on a group-wide basis and improving the supervision of the legal entities within the group.
 A supervisory college serves this purpose by providing a permanent forum for cooperation and communication between the involved supervisors.
-Through the sharing of information and discussion of supervisory issues, involved supervisors gain an improved mutual understanding of supervisory practices, which may contribute to enhanced convergence of supervisory practice on a global basis. - 25.8.2 The form, membership and operations of a particular supervisory college can be expected to vary according to the circumstances of the group and of the jurisdictions in which it operates.
+Through the sharing of information and discussion of supervisory issues, involved supervisors gain an improved mutual understanding of supervisory practices, which may contribute to enhanced convergence of supervisory practice on a global basis.

+- 25.8.2 The form, membership and operations of a particular supervisory college can be expected to vary according to the circumstances of the group and of the jurisdictions in which it operates.
 Appropriate flexibility in the establishment of a supervisory college, and the determination of its functions and operational structure, to reflect its particular circumstances is therefore important.
-A supervisory college should be organised in accordance with the nature, scale and complexity of the group; its form should be commensurate with the legal and organisational structure, business activities of the group and the risks the group poses to supervisory objectives.

-25.8.3 Although a supervisory college has no legal or binding authority as a decision making body, in establishing the role and functions of a supervisory college, consideration should be given to the facilitation of coordinated supervisory activities.
+A supervisory college should be organised in accordance with the nature, scale and complexity of the group; its form should be commensurate with the legal and organisational structure, business activities of the group and the risks the group poses to supervisory objectives. - 25.8.3 Although a supervisory college has no legal or binding authority as a decision making body, in establishing the role and functions of a supervisory college, consideration should be given to the facilitation of coordinated supervisory activities.
 To the extent agreed among involved supervisors, and to the extent possible given any legal constraints in particular jurisdictions, this could include the delegation of tasks (but not legal responsibilities) and, where necessary, consistent and coordinated supervisory interventions.
-Ultimately any supervisory activity (including delegation of tasks) and coordinated supervisory interventions undertaken by a supervisory college will rely on cooperation among involved supervisors and does not override the various individual legal responsibilities iurisdictions' or existina supervisorv relationships.
+Ultimately any supervisory activity (including delegation of tasks) and coordinated supervisory interventions undertaken by a supervisory college will rely on cooperation among involved supervisors and does not override the various individual jurisdictions' responsibilities legal or existing supervisory relationships.